 Sector Plans are preliminary planning studies and are future oriented.
 No specific timeframe for development is applied to Sector Plans.

 University of Saskatchewan land holdings, known as the 'endowment lands', encompass nearly 1,000 acres of land in the heart of the city, situated along the South Saskatchewan riverbank and less than 5 kilometers from downtown Saskatoon.
 The University's Vision 2057 plan, completed in 2009, outlines land needs for future academic and research purposes, as well as identifies the endowment lands for potential development.
 The City's Official Community Plan, Plan for Growth and Strategic Plan all identify a long-term strategy to increase and encourage development in existing areas, commonly referred to as 'infill development'.
 The University endowment lands have been designated as a 'strategic infill opportunity', meaning they are high-priority areas for redevelopment and are amongst the most significant locations for Saskatoon's growth over the next 35 years.

 Thoughtful, well-planned development of these lands will benefit and have a positive impact on the city, residents and overall University community.
 A mix of commercial, recreational and residential land uses are possible over the long-term.
-The City and the University are committed to working together on a Sector Plan to create a high-level, guiding framework for future land development that will serve the community at large.
-Through the Sector Planning process, and in consultation with residents and stakeholders, the City and the University will craft a shared vision and development principles for the lands that will support the goals of Vision 2057, the Official Community Plan and the Plan for Growth and help guide decisions on future infrastructure investments .
+The City and the University worked together on a Sector Plan to create a high-level, guiding framework for future land development that will serve the community at large.
+Through the Sector Planning process, and in consultation with residents and stakeholders, the City and the University crafted a shared vision and development principles for the lands that support the goals of Vision 2057, the Official Community Plan and the Plan for Growth and help guide decisions on future infrastructure.

 Riel Industrial Sector Plan